agn453/UNZIP-CPM-Z80/README.md

 by PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS).

+UPDATE: Support has been added for Deflate - see the September 2020 enhancement version V1.5-2 below.

 Background
 ----------